Tropini-lab/PUPpy/README.md

 - The left half must be run first, as it executes the `puppy-align` script with modifiable parameters.
 - The right half can be run second and it executes the `puppy-primers` script.
+  - Input fields are automatically populated after running `puppy-align`, but you can change them based on your needs.
   - Primer design parameters can be modified by clicking on the expandable "Primer Design Parameters" button.
 - Both scripts can be executed by clicking on the "Run" button and the help functions are available by clicking on the "Help" buttons.